Judge Roy Bean is often known for his tough Wild West rulings. However, in reality, he was more likely to lend a helping hand than execute anyone.

 Bean’s reputation as a hanging judge grew very quickly at a marquee event in 1898 when Langtry hosted a world championship prizefighting bout.
 The crowd of 200 fight fans, dignitaries, and journalists all heard legendary stories of Bean’s judgments, and the tall tales grew from this point.

-In a sad twist, Lillie Langtry, the popular actress Bean loved and the namesake of his town and saloon, visited the town ten months after the judge’s death as a tribute to the lawman.
+In a sad twist, Lillie Langtry, the popular actress that Roy Bean loved and the namesake of his town and saloon, visited the town ten months after the judge’s death as a tribute to the lawman.

 Perhaps most poignant revelation was Bean’s quiet kindness despite having a tough-as-nails reputation in court.
 In public, he spent most of his time drunk while sitting on his porch when not meting out harsh sentences.
 Behind the scenes, Bean was a charitable man who helped the less fortunate.